sib-swiss/sparql-llm/README.md

 > **Experimental entities indexing**: it can take a lot of time to generate embeddings for entities.
 So we recommend to run the script to generate embeddings on a machine with GPU (does not need to be a powerful one, but at least with a GPU, checkout [fastembed GPU docs](https://qdrant.github.io/fastembed/examples/FastEmbed_GPU/) to install the GPU drivers and dependencies)
 >
 > ```sh
-> pip install -e ".[chat,gpu]"
-> python src/expasy_agent/indexing/index_entities.py
+> uv run --with gpu packages/expasy-agent/src/expasy_agent/indexing/index_entities.py
 > ```
 >
 > Then move the entities collection containing the embeddings in `data/qdrant/collections/entities` before starting the stack

+All data from the containers are stored persistently in the `data` folder (e.g. vectordb)

 ## 🧑‍💻 Contributing

-Checkout the [CONTRIBUTING.md](https://github.com/sib-swiss/sparql-llm/blob/main/CONTRIBUTING.md) page for more details on how to run the package in development and make a contribution.
+Checkout the [CONTRIBUTING.md](https://github.com/sib-swiss/sparql-llm/blob/main/CONTRIBUTING.md) page for more details on how to run the `sparql-llm` package in development and make a contribution.

 ## 🪶 How to cite this work